A fantastic twist on the classic, this Gin & Tonic is perfect for winter with the pine flavor!

 A few years ago we took a summer trip up to the Rocky Mountains of Colorado where we visited the little town of Silver Plume.
-It was here we got the chance to check out a little bitters and syrup company called Dram Apothecary and their tasting room bar.
+It was here we got the chance to check out a little bitters and syrup company called Dram Apothecary.
 It was at this tasting room that we first got to try a flavor in a cocktail that we totally didn’t expect, pine.
 This Mountain Pine Gin and Tonic uses Dram’s Pine Syrup to bring a piney fresh twist to a classic cocktail.

 Pine is one of those flavors that you don’t usually find used in cuisine, but it is a flavor that is gaining popularity in cocktail circles as it provides a unique green flavor that can add a refreshing edge to all kinds of mixed drinks.
 While most people think of the obnoxious fake pine scent of a pine cleaner, but a good pine syrup like the one from Dram Apothecary is more nuanced and subtle like the smell of a walk in the pine forests of the Rocky Mountains.

 Our first experience with pine in a cocktail was in Dram’s Alpine Manhattan, a cocktail that combined the vanilla and caramel notes of bourbon with the herbal sweetness of the pine syrup.The Alpine Manhattan had that classic balance of booze and sweet that you look for in a Manhattan, but with a nice sweet piney finish that definitely brings a sense of the fresh piney woods of the mountains.
 We both liked the unique flavor of pine and we bought a bottle of pine syrup to bring the flavor of the mountains home with us!